-- 1. Install the spinner backplate onto the prop adapter. - 2.
+- 1. Install the prop adapter and collet. - 2.
 Install the propeller, ensuring the embossed size numbers are facing forward. - 3.
-Install the propeller nut and tighten it using a small screw driver or hex wrench inserted through the hole in the prop nut.
+Install the nut.
 Do not overtighten the prop nut as damage to the propeller or threads may result. - 4.
 Install the spinner.
 Ensure the propeller blades are centered in the spinner cutouts.
-Allowing the spinner to contact the propeller may cause damage to the propeller and may lead to failure of the propeller. - 5.
-Install the M3 x 10mm screw and tighten.
+Allowing the spinner to contact the propeller may cause damage to the propeller and may lead to failure of the propeller.